9 Popular Norwegian Dog Breeds

 These Norwegian dog breeds are known for being intelligent, friendly, and playful.
 They make great family pets and are excellent with children.

-Norwegian Buhunds need plenty of exercises and love to run and play.
+Norwegian Buhunds need plenty of exercise and love to run and play.
 If you’re looking for a furry friend to add to your family, consider a Norwegian Buhund!

 8. Black Norwegian Elkhound

 The Black Norwegian Elkhound is a stunning dog breed that originates from Norway.
-As the name suggests, these dogs are black all over with a dense, short coat that doesn’t shed too much.
+As the name suggests, these dogs are all black with a dense, short coat that doesn’t shed too much.

 They’re loyal and protective of their family.
 But also make great companions thanks to their playful and friendly nature.